 Technical Market Indicators

-Seven Time-Tested Money Management Rules
+Colby's Time-Tested Money Management Rules

 to Ensure Survival over the Long Run

-2. Trade in the direction of the larger trends, with the most emphasis on the Primary Tide that lasts many months or years.
+11. Long-term investors can put the odds in their favor by investing with the Primary Tide that typically lasts many months or years.
 In a Bull Market, look only for opportunities to enter long and close long.
-In a Bear Market, look only for opportunities to enter short and close short.
+Stay out of Primary Bear Markets, or look only for opportunities to enter short and close short.

-Copyright © 2000-2017 by www.robertwcolby.com.
+Copyright © 2000-2020 by www.robertwcolby.com.
 All rights reserved.

 Robert W. Colby, CMT (Chartered Market Technician), is a consultant to institutional and private investors and traders.
 Colby provides custom research services tailored to your objectives, whether they be short-term trading, long-term investing, or something in between.
 Colby also teaches and speaks at educational seminars, conferences, and workshops.
-Over his 42 years of professional experience, Colby has become known the world over for his expertise, objectivity, independence, and integrity.
+Over his 50 years of professional experience, Colby has become known the world over for his expertise, objectivity, independence, and integrity.
 Please click here to contact Colby directly.

 END OF PAGE